Who We Are

 Michael Krueger

 Michael holds a Master of Music in Music Composition from Butler University and a Bachelor of Music in Music Composition from Southern Illinois University Edwardsville.
-Michael’s primary teachers have included Dr. Michael Schelle, Dr. Robert Grechesky, Dr. John Bell, Professor Michael Colburn, Dr. Kimberly Archer, and Professor Jim Martin.
-Michael is currently a member of ASCAP, OMEA, and US Bands (formerly USSBA).
+Michael’s primary mentors include Dr. Michael Schelle, Dr. Robert Grechesky, Dr. John Bell, and Dr. Kimberly Archer.
+Michael holds professional membership in ASCAP, CBDNA, NAFME, and IMEA.
 Michael is also an honorary member of Kappa Kappa Psi.

 Smart Boy